 Contribution Margin = Selling Price − Variable Costs

-Tracking Food Cost Percentage to Control Waste
+Tracking Food Cost Percentage to Use Data To Reduce Wastage In Cloud Kitchens

 Food cost percentage is the most direct indicator of wastage impact.